h2oai/datatable/docs/manual/transform_data.rst

     3 | NA                24    -13    D
    [4 rows x 4 columns]

-Have a look at :meth:`datatable.Frame.replace` for more options, especially when replacing null values
+Have a look at :meth:`datatable.Frame.replace` for more options, especially when replacing null values.

 Iteration on a Frame
 --------------------
 Iterating through a :class:`Frame` allows access to the individual columns; in this case, each column is treated as a frame::

    >>> [frame for frame in DT]
       | dates
       | date32
    -- + ----------